MCM SLAMS GOVERNMENT FOR RUSHING TO PASS CONTROVERSIAL BILL C-3

 (Montréal, Qc.
 06/01/06) - On December 1, 2005, Mohamed Annas Bennis was shot dead, as he was returning from morning prayers, by an SPVM police officer.
 The Police says he was carrying a knife and attempted to stab an officer who was present at the scene of an earlier unrelated arrest.

-Those who knew Bennis insist that the Police allegations against him are completely incompatible with his personality and character.
 Furthermore, many serious questions remain unanswered in spite of the repeated efforts to try to uncover what really happened the morning Bennis was killed.

 French Version